 How Late In Pregnancy Can You Actually Have an Abortion?

-Even though the U.S. Supreme Court ruled abortions legal back in 1973, the topic—including the question of "how late can you have an abortion?"—is as relevant as ever.
-There was that whole "rip the baby out of the womb" thing during one of the 2016 presidential debates—not to mention a slew of changes to abortion legislation in the U.S. since.
-Here's what you need to know about when (and where) it's legal and safe to get an abortion in the U.S.
+Now that the U.S. Supreme Court has overturned Roe v.
+Wade, the 1973 landmark ruling that protected the right to an abortion under the Constitution, the question of "how late can you have an abortion?" is as relevant as ever.
+Here's what you need to know about when (and where) it's legal and safe to get an abortion in the U.S. right now.

 How Early Can You Have an Abortion?

-There are two main types of abortions, medical and surgical/in-clinic.
-Medical abortions (think: the abortion pill) can be used during the first 10 weeks of pregnancy, according to Planned Parenthood.
+There are two main types of abortions: medical and surgical/in-clinic.
+Medical abortions (think: the abortion pill) can be used during the first 11 weeks of pregnancy, according to Planned Parenthood.

 How Late Can You Have an Abortion?

-This all might sound super scary, but there's good news; when done in the first trimester, abortions are a safe medical procedure—the risk of major complications is less than 0.05 percent, according to research from the Guttmacher Institute.
-To put that into context, the risk of death from childbirth is 11 times greater than the risk of death from an abortion procedure during the first 20 weeks of pregnancy.
-That being said, the earlier the better when it comes to terminating a pregnancy; after 20 weeks, the risk of death from abortion is about the same as childbirth, according to Planned Parenthood.
+This all might sound super scary, but there's good news; when done in the first trimester, abortions are a safe medical procedure — the risk of major complications is less than 0.05 percent, according to research from the Guttmacher Institute.
+To put that into context, the risk of death from childbirth is 14 times greater than the risk of death from a surgical abortion procedure after the first 20 weeks of pregnancy, according to Planned Parenthood.
+That being said, the earlier the better when it comes to terminating a pregnancy.
+The risk of death associated with surgical abortion increases from one death per million procedures at eight or fewer weeks to 8.9 deaths per million procedures after 20 weeks' gestation, according to Planned Parenthood.